engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 Together with caching and Gzip compression, this will improve the performance and time to "first contentful paint".

 The minify feature also enables you to defer CSS and JavaScript.
-Defering CSS and JavaScript allows you to load non-critical assets after the main page load, resulting in an apparent speed gain.
-Minifying and defering CSS and JavaScript also makes Google PageSpeed Insights happy!
+Deferring CSS and JavaScript allows you to load non-critical assets after the main page load, resulting in an apparent speed gain.
+Minifying and deferring CSS and JavaScript also makes Google PageSpeed Insights happy!

 <strong>Overall WP-Optimize brings the best cache and optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.</strong>